Transferring Large Sums of Money Internationally

 Wise

-Formerly known as Transferwise, Wise supports money transfers in 40 currencies to over 80 countries.
-Most tranfers are completed in less than 24 hours, with longer transfers taking up to two days.
-In some cases, transfers occur instantly.
-The exchange rates are executed at mid-market rates, and fees vary by currency, but may be as low as 0.43%.
+Formerly known as Transferwise, Wise supports money transfers in 47 currencies to over 160+ countries.
+Most transfers are completed in less than 24 hours, with longer transfers taking up to two days.
+In some cases, transfers go through instantly.
+The exchange rates are executed at mid-market rates, and fees vary by currency.

 Clear Currency

-A more bespoke option, Clear Currency supports transfers in 35 currencies to over 130 countries.
-Transfers typically take place same-day, but some take up to three working days.
+Clear Currency, on the other hand, supports transfers in 35+ currencies to over 130 countries.
+International transfers typically take one to three working days to arrive.
 Exchange rates vary by country and there is no transfer fee.
-Additionally, a dedicated account manager is assigned to each member.
+Additionally, Clear Currency assigns each customer a dedicated account manager.

 Other methods of transferring large sums of money overseas